cojic/CloudSecurityResearch/documentation/apis.md

 • Implement Access Controls and Secure Object References: APIs must enforce proper access controls to ensure clients can only access authorized resources.
 Additionally, internal object references should be abstracted or obfuscated to prevent direct manipulation by clients. <br>
 • Regularly Update and Patch APIs: Keeping APIs up to date with the latest security patches and updates is crucial to address any known vulnerabilities promptly. <br>
 • Conduct Security Testing and Code Reviews: Regular security testing, including penetration testing and code reviews, is vital for identifying and addressing any security weaknesses or vulnerabilities in the API implementation. <be>
-By following these mitigation strategies, organizations can significantly reduce the risk of unsafe API consumption and enhance the overall security of their systems.
+By following these mitigation strategies, organizations can significantly reduce the risk of unsafe API consumption and enhance the overall security of their systems. <br>
+• Rate limiting restricts the volume of network traffic over a specific period, essentially preventing web servers from getting overwhelmed by requests from specific IP addresses.
+Rate limiting can be used to prevent DDoS attacks that use botnets to spam an endpoint with an abnormal amount of requests at once.

 ## Literature
 1. [What is API definition](https://www.altexsoft.com/blog/what-is-api-definition-types-specifications-documentation/)